GiggInnovations/gigg-knowledge-base/inbox.md

 -Pin posts to boards or to Circle
 -Delete posts from inbox
--Multi-select to pin or delete multiple posts at once
+-Multi-select to pin or delete multiple posts at once -The inbox can be filtered by pinned posts, unpinned posts, all posts, newest posts, and oldest posts

 ## User Actions